 Sometimes we have to say no, because not all dogs are suited to this environment and we do not want to make things worse for your dog.
 Some dogs we see during the Assessment are deemed not suitable due to reasons like - they may have severe separation anxiety or not sociable with other dogs, or maybe too aggressive.
 We do not think any less of you and your dog if they do have some of these issues, we are happy that you are trying to invest in your furry best friend.
-Maybe you would like to bring your dog to one of our ‘Stay and Play Dates’ for a little socialising with you by their side.

 Does my dog need to be vaccinated?

 Yes, all dogs must have a current vaccination certificate of a ‘C5 Vaccination’.
 With more recent information coming to light about over vaccinating- we will accept a current Titre Test from your vet.
 A Titre Test is a blood test done by your vet to check the immunity levels of Parvo-virus, Distemper and Hepatitis, if your dog’s level are adequate then they are considered to have enough antibodies to provide them with protection.
 We also require your dog to be up to date with their intestinal worming program and be free of any external parasites such as- fleas, ticks and mites.